SeldonIO/sig-mlops-jenkins-classic/README.md

 You can see that the steps are exactly the same for both release and PR for now - namely, we run `make install_dev test` which basically installs all the dependencies and runs all the tests.

-# Integration tests
+### Integration and unit tests

 Now that we have a model that we want to be able to deploy, we want to make sure that we run end-to-end tests on that model to make sure everything works as expected.

-For this we will leverage the same framework that the Kubernetes team uses to test Kubernetes itself: KIND.
+For this we will leverage the same framework that the Kubernetes team uses to test Kubernetes itself: [KIND](https://kind.sigs.k8s.io/).

-KIND stands for Kubernetes in Docker, and is used to isolate a Kubernetes environent for end-to-end tests.
+KIND stands for Kubernetes-in-Docker, and is used to isolate a Kubernetes environent for end-to-end tests.

-In our case, we will be able to leverage to create an isolated environment, where we'll be able to test our model.
+In our case, we will use this isolated environment to test our model.

-For this, the steps we'll have to carry out include:
+The steps we'll have to carry out include:

-1. Authenticate your docker with the jx CLI
+1. Enable Docker within your CI/CD pod.
-2. Add the steps in the `Jenkins-X.yml` to run this in the production cluster
+2. Add an integration test stage.
-3. Leverage the `kind_run_all.sh` script that creates a KIND cluster and runs the tests
+3. Leverage the `kind_test_all.sh` script that creates a KIND cluster and runs the tests.

-## Add docker auth to your cluster
+### Add docker auth to your cluster

 Adding a docker authentication with Jenkins X can be done through a JX CLI command, which is the following: